Marry Me Chicken Pasta: The Viral Recipe That Lives Up to the Hype

 Don’t have chicken?
 No problem.

-• Shrimp works amazingly well – just cook it for 3-4 minutes instead of 6-8.
+• Shrimp works amazingly well—just cook it for 3-4 minutes instead of 6-8.

 • Italian sausage (removed from casings and crumbled) is incredible here.

 • Leftover rotisserie chicken makes this even faster.
+(Try our Forgotten Chicken Recipe for an easy roasted chicken option.)

 • For vegetarians, use chickpeas or white beans for protein.